Gretchen Rubin Reveals Happiness Secrets

 It was in a happiness project that I realized how often I was mislead by the way I wish I were, or what I think other people wish I were, or just sheer inertia, not making my own choices.
 The more that I really, consciously, thought about my interests, my values, my temperament, and made sure that my life was in line with that–it just sounds so obvious–but when you actually do try to do it, it is quite challenging.
 More than you might think.

-If someone wanted to be happier, what would be the Number 1, No. 2, and No. 3 steps they should take?
+If someone wanted to be happier, what would be the number one step they should take?

 It’s more like Number One, One, and One.
 So, Number One: Ancient philosophers and modern scientists would agree, if you have to pick a key to happiness, that would be strong relationships with other people.
 Anything you can do to strengthen your relationships with people or build new relationships should make you happier.